thunderbird/webext-docs/changes/beta84.rst

 browserAction
 ==================================================

-* The :ref:`browserAction.setLabel` and :ref:`browserAction.getLabel` functions have been added.
+* The :ref:`action.setLabel` and :ref:`action.getLabel` functions have been added.
 It is now possible to set a label value different from the title (which is used as tooltip text).
 The label can be set to an empty string to make the action button not have a label at all.
 If the toolbar is set to text-mode only (no icons), the action button label uses the title as fallback, in case an empty label has been set.

   *This change has been backported to Thunderbird 78.6.0.*